jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 _The hardest problem in computer science is not being an opinionated jerk about everything._ ― Nick Takayama

-Don't be the arrogant/opinionated jerk.
-You don't need to be _life of the party_.
+Don't be the arrogant/opinionated jerk, but you don't need to be _life of the party_ either.

 Be kind, respectful and helpful.
 The rest will fall into place.